mattmilesi/mysql-admin-tools/README.md

 ```

 ### Build the frontend
+Currently, if you edit the js or css resources, you must rebuild the assets using:
 ```
 npm run build
 ```
+The plan is to avoid this in a future release.

 ## Roadmap and ideas
 Short term todos:
-- Fix session duration
-- Add MFA
 - Have a local running MVP
+- Slack / e-mail / Telegram integration
+  - Notifications for failed logins
+  - Notifications for process start and complete/error
+- New user creation
 - Figure out how to secure the tool in production
 - Clean code moving schema change logic to a service
 - Rename Percona references to generic SchemaChange
-- Seed the target DB with cli params
+- Seed the target DB with cli params (e.g. number of records)
 - Enable `npm run build` in watch mode

 These are the capabilities that this tool aims to cover, plus some nice-to-have ideas:
 - Schema change
-  - Implement alerts with e-mails or other providers, like Telegram
   - Handle credentials
   - Support for multiple databases
   - Better frontend